Historic England's First World War Experts

 Mark is a maritime archaeologist and professional diver with expertise in the protection of underwater archaeological remains.

-Mark works in the Programmes and Maritime Designation Team at Historic England where he manages a small team that delivers management and licensing of England's protected marine heritage.
+Mark works in the Listing Projects and Marine Team at Historic England where he manages a small team that delivers management and licensing of England's protected marine heritage.
 His interests in naval warfare, early aviation and underwater archaeology make him well placed to address the material remains of the war at sea.

 Peter Kendall is a Principal Inspector of Ancient Monuments much of whose work covers the military heritage of the South East.
 His main research interests are barracks, fortifications and dockyards and he recently published on the work of the Royal Engineers.
 His current First World War interests include the way in which preparations were made for trench warfare on the English mainland.